Managing beef cattle feedlots

 On going cattle management

-(a) Cattle should be observed daily for:
+Cattle are observed daily for:

-- Signs of disease onset
+- signs of disease onset

 - feed problems (for example, shy feeders)